ngoiz/pazy-aepw3-results/README.md

 Currently available:

   * `01_Bending`: static bending experimental and computational comparison.
+Mass placed mid-chord at the wing-tip
-Mass placed at the wing tip
+  * `02_Torsion`: static twisting experimental and computational comparison.
+Mass placed 80mm ahead of leading edge at the wing-tip

 ## Contributing